 As someone who spent 15-years expecting to become a mother, but for whom it didn’t work out, I was in such denial about my ongoing infertility that I actually didn’t find keeping up my friendships with mothers all that hard.
 After all, I was convinced it would be ‘my turn’ one day.
-But since that day five years ago this month when I knew that I would never be a mother, things have shifted.
+But since that day several years ago when I knew for sure that I would never be a mother, things have shifted.

-You see, if you don’t have children, not only are you living different lives from those friends who’s lives have run parallel to yours for so many years, but somehow you’re also now embroiled in some weird competition against each other… About whose life is ‘better’ or ‘worse’ than the other.
+You see, if you don’t have children, not only are you living different lives from those friends whose lives have run parallel to yours for so many years, but somehow you’re now also embroiled in some weird competition against each other… About whose life is ‘better’ or ‘worse’?!

 A hypothetical mother looking at my life as a childless woman, might notice that I have a clean and tidy home with lots of sharp edges, no primary coloured toys and an awful lot of books.
 That I’m studying for yet another Masters and have a wide range of intellectual interests.
 That I do meaningful and fulfilling work and don’t have to feel guilty about working evenings and weekends when that’s what’s called for.
 That I plan my life around my own needs, and don’t get woken up at 5.30am every morning.
 If you’re someone for whom even the idea of cleaning your teeth undisturbed has become a fantasy, that must look amazing!